iszczesniak/cpp/unique_ptr/index.md

 * **a double deletion**, when we try to destroy again the data that was already destroyed.

+### The exception handling problem

+If we manage the dynamically-allocated data with raw pointers, the exception handling becomes a boring and error-prone task, espacially if the data is complex.
+It's doable, but who really wants to do it?

+## An example

+The example below shows how easily these problems can arise.
+The compiler does not report problems with this broken code.

+{% highlight c++ %}
+{% include_relative problems.cc %}
+{% endhighlight %}

+## The smart pointer solution

 The smart pointers in C++ solve:

 * the type problem: a smart pointer knows the type of the object, so